 Dr. Monroe, a veterinarian, apparently handed in his resignation more than a week ago.

-Mr. Schwarz said he did not have details on how the transition will take place but said the old board saw the need for leaders who could develop and execute a comprehensive strategy to assure the hospitals near-term and ongoing survival.
+Mr. Schwarz said he did not have details on how the transition will take place but said that the old board saw the need for leaders that could develop and execute a comprehensive strategy to assure the hospitals near-term and on-going survival.

 Theyve opted to step down, he said.
 It was the boards conclusion that this was a sensible plan.